 - 1 Healthy Gums Pen (0.8oz)

 All ingredients are vegan and cruelty-free, and products are packed with soothing and healing organic and natural ingredients.

 Read more about toothpastes for gums in our separate guide.

 How to treat gingivitis

 If you are already displaying some gingivitis symptoms or are worried you may have an oral infection, speak to your dentist.
 Although improved dental hygiene can be enough to reverse gingivitis in its early stages, it's best to get a professional opinion.

 Your dentist may just give your teeth a good clean and send you away with some advice for better dental care.
 They may also provide you with special mouthwash or cleaning tools to prevent future bacterial growth.

-It’s more likely, however, that they will conduct a tooth scaling.
+In more severe cases, your dentist will conduct a tooth scaling.
 This is a thorough cleaning and removal of plaque and tartar from above and below the gum line.
 This treatment may be repeated every three to six months if you are particularly susceptible to plaque build-up.

-If you have developed periodontitis your dentist may need to perform a procedure called root planing.
+If you have developed periodontitis, your dentist may need to perform a procedure called root planing as part of a deep cleaning or refer you to a periodontist who specializes in these gum procedures.
 This involves smoothing out the rough spots on the tooth root so there is less of a surface for plaque to cling to in future.

 The most chronic cases may require a bone graft to restore damaged bone.
 This is particularly important if a patient plans to have dental implants to replace lost teeth.